Goob-r/OperatingSystemInBrowser/README.md

 # BrowserInBrowser
 A web browser within an html script

+...for the soul purpous of this is to evade internet censorship (Idk if it works but it should)

+Made by Goob-r, obviously
 Do not steal this

-The soul purpous of this is to evade internet censorship (Idk if it works but it should)

-Made by Goob-r, obviously